Pages

 How do we "weigh in" a situation, balance, share the fall?

-The 5th poem calls on Apollinaire, and this quote: "What isn't given to love is so much wasted.".
-Writing in WW1 and the horrors of that war, loss of love both sweethearts killed, but also humankind's loss of compassion which has no place in war.
+This poem quotes Apollinaire: "What isn't given to love is so much wasted.".
+He wrote during WW1 about the horrors of that war, loss of love whether sweethearts killed, or humankind's loss of compassion which has no place in war.
 Without this vital element of love, one would feel a sense of loss or incompleteness.

 She looks up at a "comma moon" -- a sweet slice of melon... a pause in the flow of things that invites us to "give to love".
 What a great metaphor for pausing, for realizing the dark contains dusky wings, and stealing again from the poem before, the dark allows us to see stars, and imagine them "leaning in to each other."

 There is one fragment: This is where tumult, this is where prophecy.
-A different way for the poem to hold its breath.
+These two interrupted, incomplete thoughts jostle a different way for the poem to hold its breath.
 The sky "wild with sound", is now "it" -- perhaps the poem, or perhaps the dark, "wild about the child."
-The final two lines are powerful because they will means exactly the truth each reader will find in the poem.
-It is not a new idea this "crack that lets the light in" -- and we know gratitude for life lived helps us in the time of loss.
+The final two lines powerfully express an old theme of the "crack that lets the light in".
+Most of us would agree gratitude for life lived helps us in the time of loss.

-Let this Darkness Be a Bell Tower: Joanne Macy and Anita Barrows And the translation of the Rilke, picks up this darkness, asks us to be the bell.
-This is in keeping with the philosophy of Joanna Macy, a Buddhist, activist and well known poet who recently passed away who looks at our world and calls on us to "Stand Afresh" even in the midst of great crisis.
-I skip ahead, as Joanna's work came up discussing her translation of the Rilke poem.
+Let this Darkness Be a Bell Tower: The Joanne Macy and Anita Barrows' translation of the Rilke, picks up this darkness, asks us to be the bell.
+This is in keeping with the philosophy of Joanna Macy, a Buddhist, activist and well known poet who recently passed away.
+She looks at our world and calls on us to "Stand Afresh" even in the midst of great crisis.
+Joanna's work came up discussing her translation of the Rilke poem.
+Bernie suggests these links of Joanna Macy's "Works that Reconnects."
+In these "kitchen table talks" Joanna Macy and her student Jessica Serrante look at what it is like to live on Earth at this moment, looking at climate crisis, injustice, war and embrace the difficult feelings that arise.